-Qualcomm stock surges after settling long patent dispute with Apple
+Qualcomm shares soar on surprise settlement with Apple of long legal dispute

 Intel did not immediately respond to Reuters request for comment.

-Reporting by Vibhuti Sharma in Bengaluru and Stephen Nellis in San Diego; Editing by Arun Koyyur and Cynthia Osterman
+Reporting by Vibhuti Sharma in Bengaluru and Stephen Nellis in San Diego; Additional reporting by Shanti Nair; Editing by Arun Koyyur and Cynthia Osterman